 We differentiate between two types of campaigns: direct is the one we already mention one step before – you find the influencers you want to work with and then get in touch with them.
 But the other option is the public campaign.
 Here’s how it goes: you set the brief, the desired platform/s, the budget, timing and all other details.
 Afterwards you enter the influencer filters (who passes the criteria and who doesn’t) and then wait for influencers to apply to your campaign.
 As easy as that.
 All you need to do is approve or reject them and then your campaign can start.

-But honestly, there’s so many options that our tools allow you to do, so if you’re looking into getting your beauty brand out there, growing your business, increasing sales or awareness, BOOK A DEMO and we can give you a personalized tour.
-Anyways, before starting we advise you to check our article on how to make your influencer campaign a success.
+But honestly, there’s so many options that our tools allow you to do, but before starting any campaign we advise you to check our article on how to make your influencer campaign a success.

 P.s.
 Photo credit belongs to one of our fave beauty influencers: @ohuprettythings